-When starting out in stargazing, you will notice that instead of just seeing white coloured stars like you might have always assumed was the case, a closer examination will reveal many other different colored stars lighting up the night sky.
+When starting out in stargazing, you will notice that instead of just seeing white colored stars like you might have always assumed was the case, a closer examination will reveal many other different colored stars lighting up the night sky.
 Here are some interesting facts about the color of stars:

-1: Looking up at the night sky we are able to see up to 4,548 stars with the naked eye each coming in a variety of different colors.
-Studying the spectra of a star can then reveal intricate details about the nature of each individual sun, such as its temperature, distance, age, luminosity (brightness) and mass.
+Looking up at the night sky we are able to see up to 4,548 stars with the naked eye each coming in a variety of different colors.
+Studying the spectra of a star can then reveal intricate details about the nature of each individual sun.
+Such as its temperature, distance, age, luminosity (brightness) and mass.

-2: The stars roughly behave according to the physics of blackbody radiation, such as an iron rod for instance, which once heated changes color from red to orange, yellow, white and eventually blue as its temperature rises.
-Blue Giant stars are amongst the hottest stars in the universe, a fine example of which is Rigel in the Orion constellation whose luminosity is 40,000 times greater than our own Sun.
+The stars behave roughly according to the physics of blackbody radiation, such as an iron rod for instance.
+Once heated, the metal changes color from red to orange, yellow, white and eventually blue as its temperature rises.
+Blue Giant stars are amongst the hottest stars in the universe.
+A fine example of which is Rigel in the Orion constellation, whose luminosity is 40,000 times greater than our own Sun.

 - O – Blue